 Earlier this year, Vitalik announced his own cryptocurrency portfolio and other sources of investment income.
 At the age of 25, he had a huge fortune.

-But for him, having a lot of wealth simply makes him feel financially secure safe and not having to worry about his future.
+But for him, having a lot of wealth simply makes him feel financially secure and safe and not have to worry about his future.
 “I don’t like to spend money.
-I have provided $5 million in grants to Stanford University and donated money to the Gates Foundation, research institutions, universities and other charities.”
+I have provided $5 million in grants to Stanford University and donated money to the Gates Foundation, research institutions, universities, and other charities.”